bespinian/blog/content/posts/run-wordpress-on-cloud-foundry.md

 ## Create manifest.yml

-Last but not least, we'll create a `manifest.yml` file to push our app to the cloud more easily.
+Finally, we'll create a `manifest.yml` file to push our app to the cloud more easily.
 Create the file at the root of your `wordpress` directory and fill it with the following content:

 ```yaml
 applications: